baldstore/Baldi-Store/README.md

 Hey, but also don't miss out the Kickstarter membership so you can play Pre-releases!
 Check out it now :)

 ## About Store
-version: 1.0.1
+- Version: 1.0.1
-Material Design: Version 3
+- Material Design: Version 3
-Games: up-to-date (all)
+- Games: up-to-date (all)

 # Changelog
 ## Version 1.0